Requirements Disclaimer:

 You’ll plan and complete a final project in consultation with and approval from a faculty member.
 Final projects may include such products as a research paper, curriculum plan, set of talks and homilies, outline summaries of key works or an artistic, photographic or video production.

-This 30-hour program includes the online study of the life and thought of Saint John Paul II through his writings.
-Synthesize your studies with a capstone course featuring travel to sites in Poland that have special relevance to his work, and complete a final project.
+This 33-hour program includes the online study of the life and thought of Saint John Paul II through his writings.
+Synthesize your studies with a course featuring travel to sites in Poland that have special relevance to his work, and complete a final project.

 Tuition for the MA in John Paul II Studies program is $407 per credit hour ($1221 per 3-hour class).